 The type of metal used in your jewelry is just as important as which stones you choose to bring your perfect piece of jewelry to life.
 Each person will have their own preference, which is why all of our jewelers at Edwin Novel Jewelry Design have access to every available precious metal in the world to meet your needs.
-There is a large variety of metals and grades to allow our customer the options they prefer.
+There is a large variety of metals and grades available for selection.
 Please feel free to consult one of our design experts to assist with any questions you have while creating your jewelry.
-Below you will find some helpful information to guide you as you choose the perfect metal for your jewelry.
+Below you will find some helpful information to guide you as you choose the perfect metal.

 |18K Gold||18K gold is 75% pure gold.
 This is the typical purity of gold that is used in highest-quality yellow gold jewelry.
 Due to its purity, it will be the most expensive variety of yellow gold used to create jewelry.|

 |14K Gold||14K gold is 58.33% pure gold.
 This is the most popular level of purity used in yellow gold jewelry because of its strength, durability, and resistance to scratching.
 Its popularity is not only a reflection of its strength, but is also a result of its cost being less than that of 18K gold.|